- Prep time 10 minutes

 - Add egg.
 Beat for 1 minute.
 Scrape sides of bowl.

-- Add flour, salt and baking soda.
+- Add flour, salt, and baking soda.
 Beat 1 minute.
 Scrape sides of bowl and beat for another minute.

 - Do not press the balls down.
 This will ensure a chewy middle.

-- Bake for 8 - 10 minutes, turning and reversing pans midway through baking.
+- Bake for 8 to 10 minutes, turning and reversing pans midway through baking.
 Resist the urge to bake your cookies longer, or they won’t be chewy.
 The tops don’t get much color, but the bottoms will be nicely golden.

 - Place pans on cooling racks.
 When cool, store cookies in air-tight containers.